thamyekh/OSEP-Code-Snippets/osep_notes.md

 - SYSTEM is domained joined (as a computer object), upgrade to SYSTEM user via printspoofer
 ```
 ### manual approach
-attacker must wait for a victim to access a service that has unconstrained delegation
+attacker must wait for a victim to access a machine that has unconstrained delegation
 this example: admin user is visiting `http://appsrv01` from a client machine which stores the TGT in memory
 ```
 # on the appsrv01 machine as user offsec open powershell with admin priv and -ep bypass